 Back in your lesson screen, you can see that you have an easy-to-edit multiple choice slide in your lesson.
 Edit the content to your choosing.
 EdApp will automatically save your changes.

 As you can see, it is easy to add all sorts of interactive content to your lessons.
 Your imagination is your limit when creating eLearning with EdApp.
 In another article, we can look more into all the different types of slides available.
-For now, let’s just set the lesson and course to Published.
+For now, let’s just save the lesson and set the course to Published.

 Click on the lesson title in the breadcrumbs menu at the top, then set the toggle to Published.
 Then, click on the course title in the breadcrumbs menu and toggle it to Published, as well.